holaphil/amazing-maple-e08ae/src/pages/index.md

           on that product displayed of level of vision for the future few people possess.
 I have a deep level of respect for Phil's work and his thinking.
-      - author: 'Morgan Brown, <br>VP Growth at Shopify'
+      - author: 'Morgan Brown, VP Growth at Shopify'
         avatar: images/deegan_wallace.jpg
         avatar_alt: Deegan Wallace's photo
         content: >-